 The only additions which have been made by hand are the definition

-of a simple XLink attribute set (att.xlink.attributes
+of a simple XLink attribute set (att.xlink.attributes),

 and the referencing of that definition as an optional part of the

-and title
+name, note and title elements.

 This allows a few key links to be implemented directly in the